Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us029/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* This US depends on the existence of a task attributed to the collaborator
+* There is a dependency on "US022 - Add a new entry in the agenda" as there must be at least one entry to be able to postpone it.

 ### 1.5 Input and Output Data